Had a bit of fun writing this story. Nothing serious, but I hope you enjoy it. 😉

 “Such as?”
 Danyelt urged.

 “Hmm, ok, let me think.”
 Jonza held up a finger, remembering what he’d learned.
 “Well, first, we had been using a gigantic amount of earth’s resources for war.
 Not just materials, but money too.
 It was really a lot.
 So we diverted those assets toward peace.
-The funny thing was, doing that brought more harmony than our monstrous militaries ever did.
+The funny thing was, doing that brought more harmony than all our monstrous militaries ever did.
 We also decided to tackle global warming rather than to just keep hiding behind professional skeptics as an excuse to delay change.
 After all, everyone knew, they were being paid to lie to people and likely never would have admitted the truth, so we just shut them out and they faded away.
-Then we took the bulk of that annual war wealth, trillions of dollars, and redirected it to providing people with sustainable alternative energies.
+Then we took the bulk of that annual war wealth, trillions of dollars, and redirected it to providing people with clean, sustainable alternative energies.
 And we built machines that were able to suck excess carbon from the air and bury it.
 Soon the markets for fossil fuels dried up.
 Together these developments began to bring the temperatures down.
 To cap it off, we also made the taking of corporate money by politicians to buy their votes a crime.

 “We severely curbed new resource extraction like logging, mining and mountaintop removal.
 A big boost toward this goal was a renewed drive to recycle everything.
 There was so much we were just throwing away.
 Even now, we’re still recycling their waste and getting useful materials from it.
 When the population began to reverse, there was even more.
 So this ‘deconstruction’ created a whole new economy!”